xeol-io/xeol-agent/README.md

 ### Namespace selection

-Configure which namespaces kai should search.
+Configure which namespaces xeol-agent should search.

 * `include` section
   * A list of explicit strings that will detail the list of namespaces to capture image data from.